-Tier 1 Solutions
+Tier 1 ERP Solutions

-SAP is one of the market leaders in ERP.
+SAP is one of the market leaders in ERP software.
 Having been around since the early 1970′s SAP has implementations in many of the Fortune 500 and is well suited for global corporations.
 But this doesn’t mean that they don’t work locally and with smaller clients.
 They have put an emphasis in the last ten years on meeting the needs of the smaller company.
 By smaller, we mean the smaller corporations and companies whose annual revenue exceeds $50 Million per year.
 This is not a hard and fast rule, as now there are more offerings from SAP that are well suited to the smaller companies.
 Bottom line is that there is probably nothing that SAP cannot do.
-Along with Oracle, they are probably on most people’s favorite ERP list.
+Along with Oracle, they are probably on most people’s Top 10 ERP list.

 A strong competitor to SAP is Oracle.
-Although Oracle started as a database company, it quickly moved into the enterprise applications world and won over many large organizations.
+Although Oracle started as a database company, it quickly moved into the ERP Applications world and won over many large organizations.
 Like SAP, Oracle’s sweet spot is in the larger market.
 But they too have learned to work in the middle market.
 (Companies of $50-$500 Million in Sales) Again, like SAP, Oracle can do just about anything.
 But keep in mind with both of these systems that they are almost a platform that can be built to suit any company (for a price).

-Microsoft joined the ERP world several years back with the acquisitions of multiple competing solutions.
+Microsoft joined the ERP world several years back with the acquisitions of multiple ERP Packages.
 They have since re-branded, retooled, and integrated these solutions into their Office and Web offerings.
 Solutions such as the powerful Microsoft AX can scale to very large companies and provides a lot of functionality.
 Microsoft NV is a very flexible package that can be modeled to fit any type of business.
 Microsoft GP has roots in service and distribution and is a good financial system.
 Microsoft SL is for companies who are looking for a project and financial software.

-Tier 2 Solutions
+Tier 2 ERP Solutions

-Our Top Ten ERP list has a majority of its players in the Tier 2 level.
+Our Top 10 ERP list has a majority of its players in the Tier 2 level.
 Tier 2 Solutions are suitable for the companies that have revenues greater than $50 Million in revenue.
 They are well suited for the division level of very large companies or for businesses that have a single market focus.
 They too can scale up, but usually they are not seen in companies over $500 Million in revenue, except at the plant level.

 Infor is an interesting company in that they came into the market and made multiple acquisitions and have continued to develop these various solutions.
 They have a package for just about every type of business.
 The way they work is they find out what business you are in and then provide you with a solution that works well in your industry.
 You will be sure to find a suitable product from Infor.